 Strong, 57, of Thomaston, was convicted this month of 13 counts related to promotion of prostitution and sentenced to 20 days in jail.
 He was originally charged with 59 counts.

 The scandal became a sensation following reports that Wright had at least 150 clients, leading to a guessing game of who might be named publicly in the coastal town of Kennebunk, a community better known for its beaches and sea captains' homes than for crime.
-Attorneys who have seen the client list say it included some prominent names.

 Those who have been charged so far include a former mayor, a high school hockey coach, a minister, a lawyer and a firefighter.